preetihemant/beautiful-jekyll/_posts/2017-11-29-titanic-supervised.md

 the ship, 1502 passengers died leaving only 722 survivors.
 Our sample is a set of the most complete records from the original set.
 We will use this data set to run through all the steps in a typical data analysis exercise </p>

-1. Data exploration and visualization - This involves data cleaning, outlier removal and inspecting and visualizing data for any anomalies,correlations.
+1. <b> Data exploration and visualization </b> - This involves data cleaning, outlier removal and inspecting and visualizing data for any anomalies,correlations.
-2. Feature engineering
+2. <b> Feature engineering </b>
   * Feature scaling - 2 or more features that have different ranges can be compared and used in analysis to give better results if transformed to the same scale.
 There are different types of scalers: minmax scaler, mean subtraction, standard scaler.
   * Feature creation - We may want to create new features from the existing feature to include more information for our ML model.
 For this we may combine two or more features and create a new one.